Board of Trustees

 Term end 2020

-Terry is the Roundup for Safety District 9 representative.
+Prior to joining the Board of Trustees, Terry served as the Roundup for Safety District 9 representative.
 Terry and his wife Thesia have lived in Libby for 44 years.

 He graduated from Butte High, York College (Nebraska) and Oklahoma Christian University.
 He has served on eight different non-profit boards through the years including David Thompson Search and Rescue, Western Montana Search Dogs, National Search Dog Alliance, South Lincoln County Critical Stress Management and Yellowstone Bible Camp.
 Terry is also the local minister for the Libby Church of Christ and manages the Yellowstone Bible teen camp.